Uglemat/Malang/README.md

 It has function scope, closures, modules, tail call elimination, higher order functions and pattern matching.

+There are no mutable values in Malang, so you can't change a value 'in place'.

 All functions take exactly 1 argument (but they can take tuples as arguments, and use currying).

 All functions are anonymous.
 Functions are values, and can be bound to a name.